Frequently Asked Questions (FAQ)

 All personal vehicles used for TNC operations need to be inspected by an approved mechanic.
 Please consult with your TNC.

-If you have sold or replaced a vehicle, please notify your TNC.
-If you want to use the new vehicle to operate as a TNC driver, you must have your vehicle inspected and provide the updated registration to your TNC.
-Your TNC will provide the updated information to King County in order to obtain the vehicle endorsement (decal).
-The vehicle endorsement from your previous vehicle cannot be transferred to the new vehicle - you must get a new one.
+If you sell or replace a vehicle, notify your TNC.
+If you plan to use the new vehicle as a TNC, you must pass a vehicle inspection and provide the registration to your TNC.
+The TNC will provide the new information to King County to obtain a new vehicle endorsement (decal).
+Vehicle endorsements cannot be transferred from the old vehicle to the new vehicle - you must get a new one.

 Please refer to our For-Hire Permit and Decal Display page.
 It explains what is on the permit and decal and where to put them.